microsoft/uf2-linux/README.md

 Go to `image/` and run `./build.sh`.
 The image will land in `built/boot/*`.

+### Configuring keys

 After you're done building, copy one of the `arcade.cfg` files in `cfg/` folder to `built/boot/*` so that it ends up on the SD card.
 You can also create your own `arcade.cfg` file if you have the buttons connected differently.
 The pin numbers in there are BCM pin numbers, not physical pin numbers, see https://pinout.xyz/

+It's also possible to use regular Linux key codes if your buttons appear as a standard keyboard.
+This is enabled by setting `SCAN_CODES=/dev/input/event1` or similar.
+Use `evtest` program to figure out the scan codes and use these scan codes instead of BCM pin numbers.

 ### "Burning" image